Arizona Sen. Mark Kelly: Time to let go of ‘conspiracies of the past’

 Kelly and Giffords were at an Elton John concert in Phoenix on Friday night when they learned The Associated Press and other news organizations had called the race.

-Kelly’s victory put his party one victory away from clinching control of the chamber for the next two years of Biden’s presidency.
+Kelly’s victory put Democrats one win away from clinching control of the chamber for the next two years of Biden’s presidency.

 With Vice President Kamala Harris’ tiebreaking vote, Democrats can retain control of the Senate by winning either the Nevada race, which remains too early to call, or next month’s runoff in Georgia.
 Republicans now must win both those races to take the majority.